A high quality experience in all of Eller’s undergraduate majors begins with committed, talented and motivated students.

 - Maintaining Good Academic Standing at the University of Arizona with a cumulative GPA of 2.0 or above

-In order to maintain your professional admissions status and fully transition into the upper-division Business Administration major coursework, all newly admitted major students must complete the Business Administration Major Orientation course through their D2L page.
+In order to maintain your professional admissions status and fully transition into the upper-division major coursework, all newly admitted major students must complete the Eller Online Bachelors Orientation course through their D2L page.
 This mandatory orientation course is designed to help introduce you to the online course environment used by Eller Online faculty.
 It is also a way to meet your fellow classmates and learn about resources and expectations from the professional (upper-division, major) phase of the Eller Experience.

 If you do not earn 15/20 on your first proctored attempt at the exam, you will be required to complete a Supplemental Skills Review Tutorial that will include video lectures and additional practice problems organized by topic into mini-quizzes.
 You will have unlimited access to these review materials in order to reinforce and strengthen your skills in the core business areas.
 The tutorial is made up of five 4-question quizzes, organized by accounting and math subject sub-sections.
 You are required to review and re-test through the mini-quizzes until you can achieve a passing score (3/4 or 75 percent) on each sub-section.
 By earning at least 3/4 on each of the five quizzes then a student will achieve the minimum 15/20 score required for the Skills Assessment.
-The tutorial must be complete no later than five days before the start of your first term in the Business Administration major.
-Failure to complete the Supplemental Skills Review Tutorial by the deadline will result in administrative drop from your Business Administration major courses and deferment of your professional admissions to a later term.
+Failure to complete the Supplemental Skills Review Tutorial by the deadline will result in administrative drop from your upper division major courses and deferment of your professional admissions to a later term.
 Plan accordingly to allow yourself adequate time for review and retesting, if needed.

 The business subjects included on the Eller Skills Assessment/Review includes: